I just spent a fun weekend at my first QuiltCon! The image above is a bird’s eye view from the second floor before the show opened this morning.

 The color palette and the design of “Jubilant” by Marla Varner really caught my eye–I kept going back to look at it again and again.
 I was happy to be able to meet Marla in person too!

 And this quilt in the group category had so many interesting things going on, plus an unusual color combination.
-The judges apparently thought so too since it won first place in its category!
+The judges apparently thought so too since it won a ribbon!

 My sister joined me for part of the weekend and we had a good time exploring Savannah and eating lots of good food!